Construction of $G_2$ symmetry in a Hubbard-type model

+The duality manifests via the one-to-one correspondence between the onsite fermionic and bosonic states in the onsite Hilbert space.
+As summarized in Table~\ref{table1}, states of B$_7$ and F$_7$, and those of B$_1$ and F$_1$ can be organized as pairs sharing the same $G_2$ weights, which can be transformed into each other by applying the Majorana operator $\chi_0(\mathbf{i})$.
+Interestingly, B$_1$ and B$_7$ remain irreducible for $SO(7)_A$, while F$_1$ and F$_7$ together form the 8-dimensional spinor representation of $SO(7)_A$.
+In contrast, F$_1$ and F$_7$ remain irreducible for $SO(7)_B$, while B$_1$ and B$_7$ together span the spinor representation of $SO(7)_B$.

-The energy level crossing diagram of the single site problem in terms of $u$ and $v$ is shown in FIG. \ref{fig:singlesite}.
-The B$_1$, F$_1$, B$_7$ and F$_7$ states are the lowest energy states in the regions of $A$, $B$, $C$, and $D$, respectively, with their energies calculated as $E_{\text{B}_1}=0$, $E_{\text{F}_1}=\frac{21}{2}(u-v)$, $E_{\text{B}_7}=12u$, and $E_{\text{F}_7}=\frac{21}{2} u+\frac{3}{2}v$.
-Inside each region, along the lines of $u=0$ and $v=0$, the SO(7)$_A$ and SO(7)$_B$ symmetries are restored, respectively.
-The degeneracy patterns of the lowest energy levels are unaffected, while the 2nd lowest energy levels becomes 8-fold degenerate: The 8 fermionic (bosonic) states form the spinor representation of SO(7)$_{A(B)}$.
-Along the region boundary lines, interesting degeneracies between the bosonic and fermionic states.
-Along lines $a$ and $c$, i.e., $v=u$, the bosonic and fermionic states with the same G$_2$ representations become degenerates.
-In contrast, along lines $b$ and $d$, the bosonic states B$_7$ and B$_1$ becomes degenerate with the fermionic states F$_1$ and F$_7$, respectively.
-These feature may signature possible supersymmetric structures which is deferred for future studies.
+The energy level diagram of the single site problem in terms of $u$ and $v$ is shown in Fig.~[\ref{fig:singlesite}].
+The B$_1$, F$_1$, B$_7$, and F$_7$ states are the lowest energy states in the regions of $A$, $B$, $C$, and $D$, respectively, with their energies calculated as $E_{\text{B}_1}=0$, $E_{\text{F}_1}=\frac{21}{2}(u-v)$, $E_{\text{B}_7}=12u$, and $E_{\text{F}_7}=\frac{21}{2} u+\frac{3}{2}v$.
+Along the lines of $u=0$ and $v=0$, the $SO(7)_A$ and $SO(7)_B$ symmetries are restored, respectively.
+The degeneracy patterns of the lowest energy levels are unaffected, while the second lowest energy levels becomes 8-fold degenerate: The 8 fermionic (bosonic) states form the spinor representation of $SO(7)_{A(B)}$.
+Along lines $a$ and $c$ where $u=v$, the bosonic and fermionic states with the same $G_2$ representations become degenerates.
+In contrast, along line $b$, the bosonic states B$_7$ become degenerate with the fermionic one F$_1$, and a similar degeneracy occurs along line $d$.
+These features may signature possible supersymmetry structures which will be deferred for future studies~\cite{Gao2024}.